Work in Progress

 The Forgotten Gothic: Short Stories from British Literary Annuals 1823-1831, a print edition of 19th -century gothic short stories; includes a critical introduction on the impact of 1820s British literary annual and Gothicism & relevant appendices.
 Zittaw Press, 2012.

 Encyclopedia Essay Entry: “[Digital] Archive” (1000 words).
 Johns Hopkins Guide to Digital Media & Textuality.
-Johns Hopkins University Press.
-Invited by editor, Prof. Lori Emerson.
-(March 2014)
+Johns Hopkins University Press, 2014.
+Eds.
+Marie-Laure Ryan, Lori Emerson, Benjamin Robertson (2014)

 “Play, Collaborate, Break, Build, Share: ‘Screwing Around’ in Digital Pedagogy.”
 3:3 (Fall 2013) Polymath Special Edition on “Doing Digital Pedagogy at a Non-R1” (invited by editor)

 “TechnoRomanticism: Creating Digital Editions in an Undergraduate Classroom.”
 Journal of Victorian Culture 16:1 (2011 April): 107-112.
 Invited by journal editor, James Mussell. (pdf)